godot-rust/book/src/recipes/engine-singleton.md

 unsafe impl ExtensionLibrary for MyExtension {
     fn on_level_init(level: InitLevel) {
         if level == InitLevel::Scene {
-            // The StringName identifies your singleton and can be
+            // The `&str` identifies your singleton and can be
             // used later to access it.
             Engine::singleton().register_singleton(
-                StringName::from("MyEditorSingleton"),
-                MyEditorSingleton::new_alloc().upcast(),
+                "MyEngineSingleton",
+                &MyEngineSingleton::new_alloc(),
             );
         }
     }

     fn on_level_deinit(level: InitLevel) {
         if level == InitLevel::Scene {
+            // Let's keep a variable of our Engine singleton instance,
+            // and MyEngineSingleton name.
-            // Get the `Engine` instance and `StringName` for your singleton. let mut engine = Engine::singleton();
+            let mut engine = Engine::singleton();
-            let singleton_name = StringName::from("MyEditorSingleton");
+            let singleton_name = "MyEngineSingleton";

-            // We need to retrieve the pointer to the singleton object,
-            // as it has to be freed manually - unregistering singleton
-            // doesn't do it automatically.
-            let singleton = engine
-                .get_singleton(singleton_name.clone())
-                .expect("cannot retrieve the singleton");
+            // Here, we manually retrieve our singleton(s) that we've registered,
+            // so we can unregister them and free them from memory - unregistering
+            // singletons isn't handled automatically by the library. if let Some(my_singleton) = engine.get_singleton(singleton_name) {

-            // Unregistering singleton and freeing the object itself is needed
+                // Unregistering from Godot, and freeing from memory is required
-            // to avoid memory leaks and warnings, especially for hot reloading. engine.unregister_singleton(singleton_name);
+                // to avoid memory leaks, warnings, and hot reloading problems. engine.unregister_singleton(singleton_name);
-            singleton.free();
+                my_singleton.free();
+            } else {
+                // You can either recover, or panic from here. godot_error!("Failed to get singleton");
+            }
         }
     }
 }